Dr. David E. Leary

 “Berkeley’s Social Theory: Context and Development.”
 Journal of the History of Ideas 38 (1977): 635-649.

-"Instead of Erklären and Verstehen: William James on Human Understanding."
-In Uljana Feest (Ed.), Historical Perspectives on Erklären and Verstehen.
-(New York: Springer Verlag, 2010), pp. 121-140.
-(A revised version of a 2007 publication.)
+“Instead of Erklären and Verstehen: William James on Human Understanding.”
+In Uljana Feest (Ed.), Historical Perspectives on Erklären and Verstehen. (pp. 121-140).
+New York: Springer Verlag, 2010.

 “Objects, Meanings, and Connections in My Life and Career.”
-In George Yancy and Susan Hadley, eds., Narrative Identities: Psychologists Engaged in Self-Construction (London: Jessica Kingsley Publishers, 2005), pp. 54-72.
+In George Yancy and Susan Hadley (Eds.), Narrative Identities: Psychologists Engaged in Self-Construction (pp. 54-72).
+London: Jessica Kingsley Publishers, 2005.

 “A Profound and Radical Change: How William James Inspired a Reshaping of American Psychology.”
 In Robert J. Sternberg (Ed.), The Anatomy of Impact: What Makes the Great Works of Psychology Great? (pp. 19-42).
 Washington, DC: American Psychological Association, 2003.